Alabama A&M Senior earns trilogy book deal

 "Actually I broke a rule cause most authors, you're not supposed to contact a publisher after they rejected you," said Zapata.

 But he did resubmit his book to Owl Hollow Press, and they signed him to a three-book deal.
-The first book takes place on another plant, it follows Malik, the son of a religious tyrant.
+The first book takes place on another planet, it follows Malik, the son of a religious tyrant.

-"In the beginning of the book, he tries to kill his dad, but he fails, and he gets sent to a religious conversion camp where he gets tortured," said Zapata, "He barely manages to escape, and that's where the book really takes off is his him trying to free his hometown."
+"In the beginning of the book, he tries to kill his dad, but he fails, and he gets sent to a religious conversion camp where he gets tortured," said Zapata, "He barely manages to escape, and that's where the book really takes off, it's him trying to free his hometown."

 He said it's risky to involve religious themes, but it was important for him to show the characters courage and perseverance.